-For the sake of simplicity, we’ll look at the net market share of Google in the search industry but also at the Google market share in the industry that allows Google to pay the bills: the digitaladvertising industry.
+For the sake of simplicity, we’ll look at the net market share of Google in the search industry and the market share in the industry that allows Google to pay the bills: the digital advertising industry.

-According to gs.statcounter.com Google retains more than 90% of the worldwide search market share:
+According to gs.statcounter.com, Google retains more than 92% of the worldwide search market share.

 So what about that?

-Google and Facebook: the duopoly of the digital advertising industry
+Google and Facebook: the duopoly of the digital advertising industry, still?

 Understanding market dominance can be a matter of perspectives